-Note: If the preparer needs to delete a related-party after filling out the data fields for A thru J listed above, preparer must zero out the Total Hours Worked as well as the Hours listed on the grey bar.
+Note: If the preparer needs to delete a related-party after filling out the data fields for A through J listed above, preparer must zero out the Total Hours Worked as well as the Hours listed on the grey bar.
 Click on the individual to delete and on Delete Record.

-2. Click "Save" to enter Business Component and Line-Item Allocation(s)
+2. Click "Save" to enter Business Component and Line Item Allocation(s)

 The available business components are limited to the businesses and contracts entered in Step 3.
+If a business component that should receive a portion of the allocated cost of the item(s) is not in the drop-down menu, then the preparer should return to Step 3.b. and enter the missing business component data.
 Allocate or direct cost all hours reported for the individual under Total Hours Worked and Total Compensation to a business component before proceeding.
 The Hourly Wage Rate will automatically be calculated.
-If allocated, an allocation method must be chosen, and an allocation summary uploaded when prompted.
+If allocated, an allocation method must be chosen and an allocation summary uploaded when prompted.

 - A. Business Component The drop-down menu includes all business components for the provider entity.
-If provider entity only has one business component, the drop-down menu does not appear, and the single business component is automatically entered under business component. - B. Click "Add Record" Generates additional lines to record Line-Item information for each business component.
+If provider entity only has one business component, the drop-down menu does not appear and the single business component is automatically entered under business component. - B. Click "Add Record" Generates additional lines to record Line Item information for each business component.
 Choose and Click "Add Record" until all business components to which this related party will be allocated have been added.

 - A. Hours On the grey bar, enter hours allocated or direct costed to each business component.
-Compensation amount will be automatically calculated. - B. Line Item The drop-down menu includes all staff types reportable in this Accountability report.
+Compensation amount will be automatically calculated. - B. Line Item The drop-down menu includes all staff types reportable in this report.
 Attendant staff types may only be used for staff who meet the definition of attendant.
 See Definitions, Attendant Care for Community.
-Note both which staff can be classified as an attendant, and which cannot. - C. Job Title Related Party's title within the specific business component
+Note both which staff can be classified as an attendant, and which cannot. - C. Job Title Related Party's title within the specific business component - D. Position Type Identify the type of position (e.g., central office, management, administrative, direct care, nurse, or direct care supervisory) filled by the related individual. - E. Description of Duties Provide a description of the duties performed by the related individual as they relate to the specific accountability report or upload a copy of the person's written job description, providing a summary of how those duties relate to the specific accountability report, and reference that upload in this item.

-- D. Position Type Identify the type of position (e.g., central office, management, administrative, direct care, nurse, or direct care supervisory) filled by the related individual. - E. Description of Duties Provide a description of the duties performed by the related individual as they relate to the specific accountability report or upload a copy of the person's written job description, providing a summary of how those duties relate to the specific cost report, and reference that upload in this item. - F. Employed/Contracted -Select either Contracted or Employed.
+- F. Employed/Contracted -Select either Contracted or Employed.
 If it happens that the related party is compensated during the year both as an employee and as a contractor for the same activity, then the hours for contracted would have to be entered separately from the hours for employed. - G. Total Hours Worked Enter hours allocated or direct costed to each area.
 Allocate or direct cost all hours reported for the individual for the business component to an area before proceeding.
-Compensation will automatically be calculated. - H. Organizational chart Upload an organizational chart or select from the drop-down menu of documents that have already been uploaded.
-The organizational chart must include both name and position of each related party. - I. Line Item Allocation Methodology If allocated to multiple line items, an allocation method must be chosen, and an allocation summary uploaded.
-This will be required only if there were multiple line items entered. - J. Business Component Allocation Methodology After all business component line item allocations have been completed, reporting a related party in multiple business components will also require that a business component allocation method be chosen, and an allocation summary uploaded.
+Compensation will automatically be calculated. - H. Organizational chart Upload an organizational chart or select from the drop down menu of documents that have already been uploaded.
+The organizational chart must include both name and position of each related party. - I. Line Item Allocation Methodology If allocated to multiple line items, an allocation method must be chosen and an allocation summary uploaded.
+This will be required only if there were multiple line items entered. - J. Business Component Allocation Methodology After all business component line item allocations have been completed, reporting a related party in multiple business components will also require that a business component allocation method be chosen and an allocation summary uploaded.